AmoebeLabs/swiss-army-knife-card-manual/docs/design/how-to-create-functional-cards.md

 - create SAK toolset templates from the start, just as I show in one of th 10 Step Tutorials.
 This can save you a lot of time creating functional cards, as you can re-use parts from the beginning!
 - Create all cards first, check the similar toolsets, and create SAK templates

-The same holds true about using CSS Classes:
+The same holds true about using [CSS Classes][Swiss Army Knife CSS Classes]:

 - Create user CSS Classes from the start of your design
 - Or experiment first with several cards, before creating those classes.